sindresorhus/pure/readme.md

 `zstyle :prompt:pure:git show no`

+Path separator dimming makes `/` characters in the path visually dimmer to help distinguish path components.
+It is not enabled by default.
+You can enable it with:

+`zstyle :prompt:pure:path:separator dim yes`

 Automatic terminal title management can be disabled if you want to set your own tab or window titles:

 `zstyle :prompt:pure:title show no`